MONUMENTS

 Card image cap

-MONUMENT TO GEORGE BYRON
+GEORGE BYRON MONUMENT

 2004

-Sculptor - Hayk Tokmajyan
+Sculptor: Hayk Tokmajyan

-GEORGE GORDON (LORD) BYRON”.
+GEORGE GORDON (LORD) BYRON.

 Nansen park